ADGEfficiency/dsr-rl/README.md

 # Data Science Retreat Reinforcement Learning Course
-Reinforcement learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)
+Reinforcement Learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)

 Purpose of this repo is to hold course materials for the reinforcement learning course at Data Science Retreat.